List of Coronation Street characters introduced in 1990: Tim Arden

 Tim Arden is husband of Sandra Arden and father of Vicky McDonald.
 Tim makes sparing appearances when his father-in-law Alec Gilroy visits the family.
 Tim makes his final appearance on 13 June 1990.
 13 months later, shortly after Sandra was seen again on screen without Tim, a police sergeant arrives at the Rovers Return Inn to tell Alec that both Tim and Sandra have died in a car crash en route to Sandra's mother, Joyce's funeral.

 Sandra Arden

 Sandra Arden (also Gilroy) is the daughter of Alec and Joyce Gilroy.

 Alec decides to contact his daughter to make up for the last twenty years and gets Sandra's address from his ex-wife Joyce.
 After discovering that Sandra lives in a big house in Cheshire with her husband Tim and their daughter, Vicky.

 After initial misunderstandings between the Ardens and the Gilroys, Sandra tells Alec that he could keep in touch with them.
 In July 1991, Joyce dies and Sandra asks Alec to meet Vicky at boarding school and to let her stay at the Rovers Return so that she and Tim can attend Joyce's funeral in Whitby.

 Before the Gilroys set off for the train station, a Police Sergeant arrives to tell Alec that Sandra and Tim have both died in a car crash.

+Peter Ingram

+Peter Ingram was the boss of Ingram Textiles, where Mike Baldwin (Johnny Briggs) worked after he sold Baldwin's Casuals.
+Ingram was the only person that Mike had ever worked for aside from his father.
+By August, Mike ended up setting up his own business Phoenix Casuals.
+Ingram died on 17 August 1990 and his widow, Jackie (Shirin Taylor) subsequently married Mike the following year.

+Johnny Johnson

+Johnny "JJ" Johnson was one of Jim McDonald (Charles Lawson)'s army friends from when they were in the Royal Engineers together.
+He first visited the McDonald's at 11 Coronation Street, their first home on civvy street as he was going for a job interview in Manchester, the same job that Jim was going for.
+However, out of respect for his friend, Jim didn't tell him he wanted the job and allowed him to stay at No. 11.

+Johnny was next seen in 1996 when Jim attended a reunion in Macclesfield with his wife Liz McDonald (Beverly Callard).
+Since his last appearance, he had spent a few years in Australia and married a lady called Lucy.
+It was also revealed that he and Liz had a fling back in 1974, just after the twins Andy McDonald (Nicholas Cochrane) and Steve McDonald (Simon Gregson) were born.
+This caused Jim to turn violent and the couple to divorce in 1997.